Who are the Golden Boy winners since 2003 – and what happened to them?

 2016: Renato Sanches

-Sanches was a rightful recipient of this award one year ago.
+Sanches was a rightful recipient of this award in 2016.
 Having broken into Benfica's first team with a string of thrilling performances in central midfield – helping the Eagles reach the Champions League quarter-finals, where they only narrowly lost to Bayern Munich – the teenager got into Portugal's Euro 2016 team on merit.
 He was a standout performer for them too, a fearless hustler who carried possession from box to box and earned the Young Player of the Tournament prize to go with his winner's medal.